 - Estimate and allocate disk storage for backup

-- Plan tape circulation and management
+- Define tape circulation and management

-- Maximize backup and restoration performance
+- Optimize backup and restoration performance

 Other DPM-related Support Services Available from Progent

-To ask Progent about consulting assistance for Data Protection Manager 2010 solutions, call 1-800-993-9400 or see Contact Progent.
+In order to contact Progent about technical support for System Center Data Protection Manager 2010 solutions, phone 1-800-993-9400 or visit Contact Progent.